MicrosoftDocs/cpp-docs/docs/cpp/examples-of-lambda-expressions.md

 ```

 ### Example 2
  This example passes a lambda expression as an argument to the `find_if` function.
-The lambda expression returns TRUE if its parameter is an even number.
+The lambda expression returns **true** if its parameter is an even number.

 ### Code